 Olive oil is one of the most common base oils used in soap making today.
 One hundred percent olive oil soap, or “Castile” soap has been made for centuries – and today, soap makers of all types usually include at least some olive oil in their recipes.
 It makes a nice hard bar of soap, is mild, and in combination with other oils, makes a nice dense lather.

-But what sort of olive oil is right to use in soap?
+But what sort of olive oil is the right one to use in soap?
 There are several grades of olive oil, and while all of them will make good soap, some soapmakers prefer one over the other.
 The differences in the grades of oil correspond to when in the extraction and refining process the oil is bottled, and these differences affect the final soap making process.

 Olives are a type of fruit called a drupe which is basically a type of fleshy fruit that has one hard pit/seed at the center.
 First, the olives are crushed and ground into a paste.
 Then, the oil is separated from the paste by various methods.
 The first oil that comes from the very first crush is the “virgin” olive oil.
 The paste that is left behind after the first extraction is called “pomace.”
 The pomace contains the ground skins, pits, flesh, and a little bit of oil.
 Chemical extraction is used to get the last bit of oil out of the pomace.